SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/05-Summary.md

 # In this lesson you learned:

 - React is a JavaScript Library
-  - Makes it easy to build user interfaces
+  * makes it easy to build user interfaces
-  - Components are its main building blocks
+  * components are its main building blocks

 ```js
 const HelloMessage = (props) => (